 Clark Hill delivers the requisite experience and extensive resources needed to respond to any class action claim on behalf of clients involved in a wide array of industries.
 We have handled pre-litigation demands and high stakes, high profile, bet-the-company actions involving multiple jurisdictions and cutting-edge legal theory.
 In every case, we combine our substantive knowledge of the law with our unwavering passion for achieving a favorable result for the clients we serve.

-Our team is retained as lead, coordinating, and co-counsel on large-scale class actions for major industrial public companies, financial institutions, mortgage lenders, investment companies, broker-dealers, nonprofits, and municipalities, among others.
+Our team is retained as lead, coordinating, and co-counsel on large-scale class actions for major public companies, financial institutions, mortgage lenders, investment companies, broker-dealers, nonprofits, and municipalities, among others.
 We work as a unified force to defend and resolve actions with many moving parts and significant risk.

 Our Class Action team has earned a reputation as thought leaders when it comes to multi-jurisdictional and class and mass action cases.
 Drawing on both the combined trial experience and extensive knowledge of a national commercial law firm, we offer clients big firm organization and support with acute boutique-style know-how and service.

 Our litigators know the impact a class action can have on a business.
 We understand, from decades of “in the trenches” experience, that class actions can have a serious impact on and consequences to our client’s business, reputation, and bottom line.
-At the onset of our representation, we seek to fully understand the facts of each case in order to determine a strategy that parallels client objectives and offers the greatest potential for a successful resolution.
+At the onset of our representation, we seek to fully understand the facts of each case to determine a strategy that parallels client objectives and offers the greatest potential for a successful resolution.

 Whether pursuing early resolution, seeking to defeat class certification, or tactically positioning the case for a decision on the merits, our advocates prove time and again that we can guide clients through the critical decisions involved in defending these lawsuits.
 A sampling of our experience includes: